United Highlands FC

-United Highlands FC is a Papua New Guinean association football club from Mount Hagen that currently competes in the Papua New Guinea Premier Soccer League.
+United Highlands FC is a Papua New Guinean association football club from Mount Hagen that last competed in the Papua New Guinea Premier Soccer League.

 History

-Ahead of the 2023 Papua New Guinea Premier Soccer League season, United Highlands held a tournament for teams from the Western Highlands Province.
-The club, under head coach Mathias Apo, selected the top players from the tournament to comprise its final Premier Soccer League Squad.
+Ahead of the 2023 season, United Highlands held a tournament for teams from the Western Highlands Province.
+The club, under head coach Mathias Apo, selected the top players to comprise its final Premier Soccer League squad.
 The squad was also bolstered by players from other Premier Soccer League clubs including Lae City and Hekari United.